We charged you a Trust Fund Recovery Penalty (TFRP) for not paying employment or excise taxes.

-- Make your payment by your due date.
-Go to the payments page to find out more about your payment options.
+- Make your payment by the due date.
+Go to our payments page for more about your payment options.

-A. We charged you the Trust Fund Recovery Penalty for willfully failing to collect, account for, or pay over employment (or excise) taxes.
+We charged you the TFRP for willfully failing to collect, account for, or pay employment or excise taxes.
 Find additional information for Employment Taxes and the Trust Fund Recovery Penalty (TFRP).

-A. Interest will continue to be charged until the balance is paid.
+Interest will continue to accrue until the balance is paid.

-A. Not if you pay the full amount you owe by the date on the payment coupon.
-However, interest adds up on the unpaid amount after that date.
+Not if you pay the full amount you owe by the due date on the payment coupon.
+However, interest accrues on the unpaid amount after that date.

 - pay the withheld tax for one employee for each quarter of liability you disagree with, and